Robby955/EcoFish/README.md

 # EcoFish

 To create the Thesis, download the Zip file of this repo (top right of the main page of the repo, a green button with the words "code").
-Then, run mainthesisUVIC.tex (located in the Thesis folder) to create the thesis.
-Unzip the contents of the zip file into a local folder, such as a blank folder on your desktop.
+Then Select 'download zip'.
+Next, run 'mainthesisUVIC.tex' (located in the Thesis folder) to create the thesis.
+Be sure to Unzip the contents of the zip file into a local folder, such as a blank folder on your desktop.

 ![What is this](Images/fish2.png)